jlangch/venice/doc/readme/start.md

 foo> java -jar venice-1.12.28.jar -setup -colors
 ```

-For a REPL run in a darkmode terminal use the option `-colors-darkmode` instead
+For a REPL run in a darkmode terminal use the option `-colors-dark` instead of
-of `-colors`.
-This can also be changed later on by modifying the generated launcher
+`-colors`.
+This can also be changed later on by modifying the generated REPL
-shell script.
+launcher shell script `repl.bat` or `repl.sh` respectively.

 The `-setup` option will cause the Venice setup to:
-  - create a `libs`, `tmp`, `tools`, and `scripts` directory
+  - create a `libs`, `tmp`, `tools`, and `scripts` directory in the current working dir
-  - download the Jansi library from the Maven repository
+  - download the Jansi library from the Maven repository to the `libs` dir
   - install Maven locally to the REPL in the `tools` dir
-  - extract some example Venice scripts
+  - extract some example Venice scripts to the `scripts` dir
   - create a launcher shell script `repl.bat` for Windows and `repl.sh` for all other OS

 <img src="https://github.com/jlangch/venice/blob/master/doc/assets/repl/repl-setup.png" width="500">

-Now the Venice REPL can be started simply by executing the launcher.
+Now the Venice REPL can be started simply by executing the REPL launcher.

 on MacOSX and Linux: